 The Maryland Personal Injury Lawyer Blog focuses on providing tips and information for personal injury lawyers.
-Today, I’m using it save me the $200 it would cost to go to a good board certified psychiatrist.
+Today, I’m using it save me the $200 it would cost to go to a good board-certified psychiatrist.

 Yesterday, this run came to a very bitter end in a trial in Prince George’s County that I will never forget.
-Defendant pulled out from a stop sign and hit our client, a 36 year-old man (with a beautiful wife and three kids), on the favored road.
-He was on a motorcycle and witnesses claimed he passed some vehicles on the left and the right before the accident on a one lane road (the widest one lane road you will ever see in your life).
+Defendant pulled out from a stop sign and hit our client, a 36-year-old man (with a beautiful wife and three kids), on the favored road.
+He was on a motorcycle and witnesses claimed he passed some vehicles on the left and the right before the accident on a one-lane road (the widest one lane road you will ever see in your life).

 The best part of our job is getting a deserving client an award that will make a meaningful impact on the client’s life.
 There is nothing like it, at least not in the legal profession.
 The worst part of the job is having a great client with a great family and getting a result that you think is unfair and just plain wrong.
 It just feels awful.
-If you see me on the street in twenty years from now and you ask me about this case, I’ll still be mad about it.
+If you see me on the street twenty years from now and you ask me about this case, I’ll still be mad about it.